montagestudio/firefly/README.md

 docker-machine create --driver virtualbox firefly3
 ```

 Now open the VirtualBox UI.
 For each machine, open Settings>Shared Folders, and add both filament/ and firefly/ to the shared folders.
 Check the "auto-mounted" and "permanent" options.
 This will ensure firefly/ and filament/ are mounted in the root / of each machine and changes made to your local copy of the repository is synced to the VMs.

+Also, open Settings>Network>Adapter 1>Advanced>Port Forwarding for the firefly1 machine.
+Add an entry with the host IP 127.0.0.1, host port 2440 and guest port 2440.
+This way Firefly can be reached at local-aurora.montagestudio.com (an alias for localhost) instead of the machine's IP.

 Once that is done, restart each machine:

 ```
 docker-machine restart firefly1 firefly2 firefly3
 ```

-#### Creating the swarm
+#### Create the swarm

 Now, use `docker-machine ls` to check that all your machines are created, and look for the IP address of the "firefly1" node.